Feud (TV series): Future

 FX renewed the series for a 10-episode second season on February 28, 2017, with Murphy and Jon Robin Baitz attached as writers.
 Initially planned with a focus on the relationship between Charles, Prince of Wales and Diana, Princess of Wales, the season was first titled Charles and Diana, then renamed Buckingham Palace, with Matthew Goode and Rosamund Pike cast in the titular roles.
 Plans for Buckingham Palace were eventually scrapped in August 2018.
 In November 2019, Murphy stated he was open to resume work on Feud.

-An April 2022 announcement unveiled new plans for the second season, with Jon Robin Baitz serving as showrunner/writer and Gus Van Sant as director: Capotes Women will focus on the fallout of a roman à clef by author Truman Capote based on the lives of several New York socialites.
+An April 2022 announcement unveiled new plans for the second season, with Jon Robin Baitz serving as showrunner/writer and Gus Van Sant as director: Feud: Capote vs. The Swans would focus on the fallout of a roman à clef by author Truman Capote based on the lives of several New York socialites.
+It premiered on January 31, 2024.

 Release

 Marketing

 Murphy gave several interviews about Feud during the 2017 Winter TCA Press Tour.
 The show's first teaser trailer was released on January 19, 2017, and the second the following day.
 That same week, Lange and Sarandon appeared on the cover of Entertainment Weekly as Crawford and Davis.
 FX released another teaser on January 23, two on February 5, one on February 7, and one on February 8.
 A short commercial for the show also aired during Super Bowl LI.